kaiden-dough/fastpages/_pages/04_class-weeks.md

 title: Class Weeks
 ---
 # Weekly Progress
+## Week 4
+- Made a local Fastpages Server
+- Made a Flask/Python server (personal and table group)
+- Learned about collaboration
+- Learned about psychology
 ## Week 3
 - I created an app on AppLab, it has an Animal Quiz and Logo Game
 - Wrote up about the app, my plan and problems and extra features